| |

 Gloves

-Toss a pair of gloves in your pack, as these are essentials for your fall hiking outfit.
+Toss a pair of gloves in your pack to complete your fall hiking outfit and keep your fingers toasty.
 On cold mornings or on mountaintops, these Outdoor Research gloves provide a lightweight, warm layer.
 As a bonus, they’re touch-screen compatible so you can still use your phone or GPS device to take photos or navigate while you are hiking.

 Beanie